chipfucker/booruabuse/wiki/Rule34.md

 - `config`

-  An object that sets up custom configurations
+  An object that sets up custom configurations applied when sending requests.